Quick Answer

 > Provider sponsored organization.

-Medicare Advantage plans can offer attractive extra benefits, but beneficiaries must carefully compare network restrictions and prior authorization requirements each year during Open Enrollment, because plans can change significantly from one year to the next,
+That growth comes with a caution, though.
+Medicare Advantage plans can offer attractive extra benefits, but beneficiaries must carefully compare network restrictions and prior authorization requirements each year during Open Enrollment, because plans can change significantly from one year to the next.
+The National Council on Aging (NCOA) recommends reviewing your plan’s Summary of Benefits annually rather than assuming your current coverage stays the same.

 > Part D

-Covers the most outpatient prescription drugs.
-It is offered through a private company as a set of benefits included with the Medicare Advantage Plan or for those enrolled in Original Medicare.
+Covering most outpatient prescription drugs, Part D is offered through a private company as a set of benefits included with the Medicare Advantage Plan or for those enrolled in Original Medicare.
 The Medicare Part D program was created by the Medicare Modernization Act of 2003 and first took effect in 2006.

 Part D coverage

-It has a list of covered drugs called formulary.
+Part D uses a list of covered drugs called a formulary.
 If your drug is missing from this list, you should request an exception, pay out of your pocket, or file an appeal.
 The Medicare.gov Part D formulary guidelines explain your rights when a drug is not covered.

 >Immunosuppressant drugs, anticonvulsive treatment for seizure disorders.
-Part D must also cover vaccines and exclude those covered in Part B. Notably, the Inflation Reduction Act capped out-of-pocket prescription drug costs for Medicare Part D enrollees at $2,000 per year starting in 2025, a major change administered by CMS under the Inflation Reduction Act.
+Part D must also cover vaccines and exclude those covered in Part B. The Inflation Reduction Act capped out-of-pocket prescription drug costs for Part D enrollees at $2,000 per year starting in 2025, a major change administered by CMS under the Inflation Reduction Act.

 Factors that affect original Medicare out-of-pocket costs